Regina 7.4 Calculation Engine

 Indicates the blackboard framing, which is specific to the knot/link projection.

-For the blackboard framing, the normal vector field stays within the projection plane.
+For the blackboard framing, the normal vector field stays within the projection surface.
 Equivalently, the blackboard framing chooses longitudes whose projections do not intersect the original link diagram.

 Function Documentation